neverfap-deluxe/nfd-api/ebook/bible/bible.md

  On a superficial level, none of these principles seem to have anything to do with addressing porn addiction.
 For example, there is no fundamental principle along the lines of "Never visit a porn website ever again" or "You should never willingly orgasm".
 A large part of the reason why this is the case is because porn addiction has very little to do with porn itself.
 Rather, porn addiction is merely a symptom of a wider range of problems which NeverFap aims to address.
 So without further ado, here are the five fundmental principles of NeverFap:

+01
-01 - Choice over mind
+- Choice over mind

 While all these principles are important in their own right, this is perhaps the one that people tend to struggle with most.
 Or rather, it is a way of thinking and understanding which is completely foreign to most of us, and even those of us who do not have a porn addiction.
-What \*\*Choice over mind\*\* iterates is the fact that you have complete control over your mind.
+What **Choice over mind** iterates is the fact that you have complete control over your mind.
 This is irrespective of whether you currently feel in control of your mind, whether you agree it's possible to have full control over your mind, or whether you've even experienced having full control over your mind.

 ### What's important to understand is that your mind is fundamentally capable of being controlled.

  I would personally say that this fundamental principle is both equal parts understanding and practice.
 Certainly while practicing and exercising choice is important, understanding the extent to which we have choice will help us gain the confidence to truly feel comfortable dictating our thoughts, feelings, emotions and behaviour.
 By in large, the way this confidence is achieved is through controlled meditation and perspective training, which is covered extensively throughout the [NeverFap Deluxe Practices](https://neverfapdeluxe.com/practices) section.
 For example, a situation where many porn addicts believe they do not have control is in public.
 Many porn addicts (particularly male porn addicts) have a tendency to stare at women they find attractive in public.
 In particular, control over staring at hot women in public.
 Well, I'm here to tell you that with daily practice, we can learn to develop control over our mind, and completely filter the women we walk past in public altogether.

+02
-02 - Balance over reward
+- Balance over reward

 This is one of those concepts that people think they understand, and yet refutely misunderstand simply because of how obliviously unbalanced they are to begin with.
 In fact, it's something most people outright ignore because they don't believe it's "that big of a deal", not quite understanding the consequences that ignoring balance can have on their life.
 In other words, denial.
-What \*\*Balance over reward\*\* maintains is this idea that we must prioritise balance over our immediate wants and goals.
+What **Balance over reward** maintains is this idea that we must prioritise balance over our immediate wants and goals.

 ### Often we become so affixated with something, either through obsession or neglect, we fail to consider the wider ramifications of our actions.